Collection: Fruit Trees

 Unusual fruit trees to grow

-Up for a challenge - or just want to impress your friends?
-Grow an 18th century apple tree or a plum dating back to the 1400s - these well kept secrets are big on flavour and they’ve been grown for centuries by those in the know.
+Want to impress your friends with something a bit different?
+Grow an 18th century apple tree or a plum dating back to the 1400s.
+These well-kept secrets are big on flavour and they’ve been grown for centuries by those in the know.
 Or how about trying a medlar, mulberry or quince tree?
 They’re all hardy and productive in the UK, make a perfect talking point for your garden and deserve to be better known.
 You won’t find these heritage fruits in the shops either, so as well as getting tastier produce, you’ll be helping to preserve these traditional varieties for future generations.

 Fruit Tree FAQs